magefoo/magefoo.github.io/_posts/2018-09-08-building-an-admin-grid-in-the-front-end-of-magento-2.md

 5. Bonus 2: Add a button to 3 above that allows the customer to purge their own login history.
 You might want to add checkboxes to the rows of table to allow you to purge certain rows, with a Select All ability.
 6. Bonus 3: Add your own cool additional feature, if you want and have the time.

 As you can see by the speicifications, this test was pretty in depth.
 One thing I wanted to do right off the bat, is use as many of Magento 2's UiComponents as possible to save me the work of building the UX and UX functionality.
 I thought the Admin Grid would be perfect for listing the table of IP's, plus all the functionality for delete, pagination, list, etc would be built in!

-So I this is what I was going to do, bring the admin grid to the frontend.
+So this is what I was going to do, bring the admin grid to the frontend.

 The module I built in its entirety is here: [https://github.com/djfordz/geoip](https://github.com/djfordz/geoip)